What are gallstones?

 Some people have a higher risk for gallstones.
 These include:

-People with a family history of gallstones.
-Gallstones seem to run in some families (be hereditary).
+- People with a family history of gallstones.
+Gallstones seem to run in some families (inherited).
 There may be a genetic link.

 Health issues that may raise your risk for gallstones include:

-Very fast weight loss.
-As the body processes fat during very fast weight loss, it makes the liver send out extra cholesterol into bile.
+- Very fast weight loss.
+As the body processes fat during very fast weight loss, the liver sends out extra

 What are the symptoms of gallstones?